White Island erupting: One dead and the toll expected to rise

 People covered in ash and lying on stretchers could be seen being dropped off by helicopters at Whakatane Airfield to be taken to hospital

-As boats covered in ash returned, an NZME reporter at the scene said the wharf was becoming chaos.
+As boats covered in ash returned, an NZME reporter at the scene said the wharf was becoming chaotic.

 Videos are also emerging from people who were on or near the island showing people crowding to get off and onto boats.
 A damaged and ash-covered helicopter near the crater could also be seen sitting near the edge of the island.